Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Experimental Setup

 \section{Experimental Setup}

 { \textbf{Models and Hyper-Parameters.}} For our T2A model, we choose the Stable Audio architecture~\citep{evans2024stable}.
-Stable Audio is based on the Diffusion Transformer architecture, and we refer our readers to the original paper for more details.
 We train the model from \textit{scratch} on Sound-VECaps~\citep{yuan2024improving} (with $\approx$1.5 million weakly captioned audio-caption pairs) to avoid any data leakage.
 For training, we employ a batch size of 64, an AdamW optimizer, a learning rate of 5e-4, and a weight decay of 1e-3 for 40 epochs.
-For DPO-based alignment tuning, we fine-tune with a batch size of 32 and a learning rate of 5e-4 for 12 epochs.
-For our audio classification model, we employ the Audio Spectrogram Transformer (AST)~\citep{gong2021ast} (pre-trained on the AudioSet dataset) and fine-tune it with a batch size of 24 and learning rate of 1e-4 for 50 epochs.
+For DPO-based alignment tuning, we generate $j$ = 2 losers and fine-tune with a batch size of 32 and a learning rate of 5e-4 for 12 epochs.
+For our audio classification model, we employ the Audio Spectrogram Transformer (AST)~\citep{gong2021ast} (pre-trained on the AudioSet dataset) and fine-tune it with a batch size of 24 and a learning rate of 1e-4 for 50 epochs.
+For CLAP filtering, we employ $p$ = 0.85.
+For prompting our diffusion model we use Text CFG=7.0.
 In each experiment, we adjust the number of generated augmentations $N$ (ranging from 1 to 5) based on performance on the validation set.
-All hyper-parameters are fixed across splits, and results are averaged across 3 runs.
+All results are averaged across 3 runs.

 { \textbf{Datasets.}} We create small-scale datasets by downsampling commonly used audio classification datasets to $n$ samples.
 Our selected datasets include a mix of music, everyday sounds, and acoustic scenes.
 For multi-class classification, we use NSynth Instruments, TUT Urban, ESC50~\citep{piczak2015dataset}, USD8K~\citep{jsusd}, GTZAN~\citep{gtzan}, Medley-solos-DB~\citep{medley}, MUSDB18~\citep{musdb18}, DCASE Task 4~\citep{mesaros2017dcase}, and Vocal Sounds (VS)~\citep{mesaros2017dcase}, evaluating them for accuracy.
-For multi-label classification, we use the FSD50K~\citep{fonseca2022FSD50K} dataset and evaluate it using the F$_1^\text{macro}$ metric.
+For multi-label classification, we use the FSD50K~\citep{fonseca2022FSD50K} dataset and evaluate it using the $F_1^{macro}$ metric.
 We exclude AudioSet from evaluation as Sound-VECaps is derived from it.
 To ensure a downsampled dataset that has a label distribution similar to that of the of the original dataset, we employ stratified sampling based on categories.
 Our experiments are conducted with $n$ = \{50, 100, 200, 500\} samples, and we downsample the validation sets for training while evaluating all models on the original test splits.

 { \textbf{Baselines.}} Our baselines include: (i) Gold-only (No Aug.): We employ only the small-scale dataset for training and do not perform any augmentations. (ii) Traditional augmentation baselines: SpecAugment, Noise Augmentation (we either add random Gaussian noise or background noise from AudioSet and present averaged results), Pitch and Time Shift and Audiomentations~\citep{audiomentations} -- a combination of the AddGaussianNoise, TimeStretch, PitchShift, Shift, SpecFrequencyMask, TimeMask and TimeStretch -- combination with the highest average score on 4 datasets and splits and was selected after grid search over all possible combinations). (iii) Generative baselines: Vanilla Synthetic Augmentation (Vanilla Syn.
 Aug.) -- we prompt $\mathcal{T}_\theta$ with template captions), Vanilla Syn.
 Aug. + LLM Caps -- we prompt $\mathcal{T}_\theta$ with random captions generated with LLMs. (iv) Finally, inspired by ~\cite{burg2023image}, we also employ a retrieval baseline where instead of generating augmentations from our T2A model trained on $\mathcal{D}_\text{a-c}$, we just retrieve the top-\textit{n} instances (w.r.t.
 CLAP similarity) from the AudioSet for each instance in $\mathcal{D}_\text{small}$ as our augmentations.